mattheww/gomill/gomill_docs/settings.rst

   String: ``"playoff"``, ``"mc_tuner"``, or ``"ce_tuner"``

   Determines whether the competition is a playoff or a specific kind of tuning event.
-This must be set on the first line in the control file (not counting for blank lines and comments).
+This must be set on the first line in the control file (not counting blank lines and comments).

 .. setting:: description